alan-turing-institute/data-safe-haven-team/WaysofWork.md

 When created in another repository try to still apply these rules as much as possible but do attend first to specific issue requirements present there.

 - Duration: strive to create issues that do not (or are not expected to) exceed a month,
-- Add to the Project [DSH unified board proposal](https://github.com/orgs/alan-turing-institute/projects/111) during creation or afterwards
+- Add to the Project [DSH unified board proposal](https://github.com/orgs/alan-turing-institute/projects/111) during creation or afterwards, do this even if you have not time to fill any further fields.
 - Mention in the body or comment the Story this issue contributes to if possible
 - Create the issue
 - Fill the following project fields via the dropdown menu (you can also go to the [project table view](https://github.com/orgs/alan-turing-institute/projects/111/views/3) for it)